Looking for the top things to do in Essaouira, Morocco or our top tips for restaurants and riads? Keep reading!

 Where to stay in Essaouira

-If you're doing your own research, you'll probably come across Atlantic Hostel.
-After discussions with several previous guests who sought solace at Green Milk, it seems that their reputation as a dirty, party hostel is warranted.
+If you've already done some research on where to stay in Essaouira, you'll probably come across Atlantic Hostel.
+After discussions with several previous guests who sought solace at Green Milk, it seems that its reputation as a dirty, party hostel is warranted.
 Unless you enjoy being kept awake by loudly played bongos until 5 a.m., it's probably worth giving it a miss.

-If riads are more your thing (especially if you're not going to have the opportunity to stay in one elsewhere in Morocco), then you'll be pleased to know that Essaouira has them in abundance - and at really fantastic rates.
-Our top recommendations are Riad Lunetoile (amazing rooftop and seaside charm), Dar Ness (great location next to the beach) or, if you feeling like going all out for a couple of days, Riad Chbante.
+If riads are more your thing (especially if you're not going to have the opportunity to stay in one elsewhere in Morocco), then you'll be pleased to know that Essaouira has them in abundance - and at really fantastic rates!
+These ones amongst the best in the city:

 A word of warning about taxis: if you arrive in the Supratours station, taking a taxi really isn't necessary as the entrance to the medina is located only a few minutes away.
 From the CTM station however, hailing a cab is definitely worth it - but be prepared to barter hard for your trip!
 The journey should cost no more than 30 dirhams, but it'll take a while to get it that low (and your would-be taxi driver might get a little grumpy at the haggle - ours certainly did!)